larb-publishing-course/larb-publishing-course.github.io/source/program-details.html.markdown

 ## Eligibility

-The program is open to current students and alumni of any college or university, not just USC, and will be hosted on the USC campus.
+The program is open to rising junior students and above, or alumni of any college or university, not just USC, and will be hosted on the USC campus.

 ## Tuition: